-Also keep an eye out for sensitive sensors.
+Also, keep an eye out for sensitive sensors.
 These do well in difficult lighting situations as garages don’t tend to be ideal for brightness.

-Compare low light abilities of several models before settling on one.
+Compare the low light abilities of several models before settling on one.
 Use a website like DxOMark for all of your low light comparison needs!

-Generally speaking, a higher megapixel count will pick up much more detail than lower megapixel counts.
+In general, a higher megapixel count will pick up much more detail than lower megapixel counts.

-This allows the brand to blow the images up to billboard size without losing quality!.
+This allows the brand to blow the images up to billboard size without losing quality!
 Keep in mind that the higher the megapixel count, the larger the file size.

 For more commercial work, the Canon 5D and 1Dx series are optimal choices.